zack-bitcoin/odds-scraper/README.md

 Odds Scraper
 =======

+You need lynx installed to use this software.
+Tested in Ubuntu 20.04

 `sh get_odds.sh` loading the web page to a local file.

 `sh start.sh` to turn on the server.